Aarush1137/Pacman_Maze_Game/README.md

 ## Features

 - Three difficulty modes: easy, medium, and hard.
-- Control a Pacman character using arrow keys.
+- Control a Pacman character using the arrow keys.
 - Find and catch the ghost within the maze.
 - Display a score indicating your progress.